Seagate/terraform-provider-lyvecloud/docs/index.md

 You can set the credentials of the S3 API to manage buckets and objects, the credentials of the Account API to manage permissions and service accounts, or both.

--> To receive client_id and client_secret, an LCSM ticket needs to be created requesting credentials for the Account API.
+-> To receive client_id and client_secret, a support ticket needs to be created requesting credentials for the Account API.

 ```terraform
 provider "lyvecloud" {